A chiropractor’s basic principle is to realign the spine.

 Your back plays a vital role in keeping the body upright and flexible while also protecting the delicate spinal cord that connects the nervous system with the brain – and it needs to be looked after!

-Chiropractic is the third largest recognised primary health care profession in the world and covered by most insurance companies.
-The techniques for spinal manipulation that we employ are recommended for lower back pain by the Royal College of General Practitioners and the Clinical Standards Advisory Group.
+Chiropractic is the third largest recognised primary health care profession in the world.
+It is covered by most insurance companies.
+The techniques for spinal manipulation that we employ, are recommended for lower back pain by the Royal College of General Practitioners and the Clinical Standards Advisory Group.

 How Can Chiropractic Help?

-If your spine falls out of alignment it means that it is not evenly distributing the body’s weight along the spinal column, which can lead to a loss of mobility, numbness, discomfort and pain.
+If your spine falls out of alignment, it means that it is not evenly distributing the body’s weight along the spinal column.
+It can lead to a loss of mobility, numbness, discomfort and pain.

-It is easy to get into habits of bad posture, slouching at work or sleeping curled up, but over the months and years these habits can become more difficult to correct and the problems associated with them compounded.
+It is easy to get into habits of bad posture, slouching at work or sleeping curled up.
+However, over the months and years these habits can become more difficult to correct and the problems associated with them compounded.

-On top of causing back aches and pains, bad posture also puts pressure on these delicates nerves that come off the spine, which have been shown in studies to be incredibly sensitive.
+On top of causing back aches and pains, bad posture also puts pressure on these delicates nerves that come off the spine.
+It has been shown in studies to be incredibly sensitive.
 They can be reduced to about one half of their normal activity with as little as 20 mm Hg of pressure – about the weight of a coin.

 If the bones of the spine are compressing the nerves in this way, it is important to return them to their full capacity as soon as possible.
 Regular chiropractic adjustment can alleviate the gradual deterioration of nerves and prevent the formation of scar tissue.